 VI.
-TIPS ON HOW TO MAKE THAT FIRST CALL TO THE FOSTER PARENT
+TIPS ON HOW TO MAKE THAT FIRST CALL TO THE PARENTS OR FOSTER PARENTS

-The very first step in helping 8th graders get into quality high schools is to make sure to call the foster parents to set up the first meeting with the student.
+The very first step in helping 8th graders get into quality high schools is to make sure to call the parents/family or foster parents to set up the first meeting with the student.